Hirvensaloa/rehti-mmorpg/README.md

 # REHTI MMORPG

 Welcome to the Rehti MMORPG repository!
-This project implements a barebones MMORPG game written in C++.
+This project implements a MMORPG game written in C++.

 Table of contents: